consbio/mbgl-renderer/README.md

 docker run --rm -p 8080:80 -v$(pwd)/tests/fixtures:/app/tiles mbgl-server
 ```

+## Headless servers

+In order to use this package on a headless server, you need to use `xvfb`.
+See `docker/Dockerfile` and `docker/entrypoint.sh` for the basic configuration.

 ## Changes

 Prior to `0.3.1`, there was a significant bug in rendering layers with transparency (#25).